-R.1.6.6.2.3 English
+R.1.6.2.4 English

-- a) ENLS111 (practical module): It is strongly recommended that students with a matriculation result below 60% in English as a second language, or a result below 50% in English as a first language should choose this course. - b) ENLL111 (Academic module): It is strongly recommended that students with a matriculation result of 60% or more in L2, or a result of 50% or more in L1 should choose this course.

-c) ENLL 121: To register for the second semester academic module (ENLL121), a student must have obtained a mark of 60% or more for the academic module of the first semester (ENLL111).
-Students who fail to obtain 60% for their module mark of the first semester (ENLL 111) will be streamed into the service-/ practical module of the second semester (ENLS 122).
-However, the English subject group retains the right to consider individual cases on merit.
+- a) ENLS111 (practical module): It is strongly recommended that students with a matriculation result below 60% in English as a second language (L2), or a result below 50% in English as a first language (L1) should enrol for this module. - b) ENLL111 (academic module): It is strongly recommended that students with a matriculation result of 60% or more in L2, or a result of 50% or more in L1 should enrol for this module. - c) ENLL 121: To register for the second semester academic module (ENLL121), a student must have obtained a mark of 60% or more for the academic module of the first semester (ENLL111).
+Students who fail to obtain 60% for their module mark in the first semester (ENLL 111) will be streamed into the practical module for the second semester (ENLS121).
+However, the English subject group retains the right to consider individual cases on merit. - d) Students who enrol for the academic courses will be required to undergo additional reading assessments in the reading laboratory.
+Students, who do not achieve the required level, will have to attend the additional reading programme.

-R.1.6.6.2.4 French
+R.1.6.2.5 French

-- Students who passed French at grade 12 level, may not register for FREN111, 121/FREB111,121. - b) Students who already have a knowledge of French will be allowed to register for FREN211 after successfully passing an entrance test.
+- Students who passed French at grade 12 level, may not register for FREN111, 121/FREB111, 121. - b) Students who already have knowledge of French will be allowed to register for FREN211 after successfully passing an entrance test.
 In such cases, registration for FREN211 will be allowed from the second year of study. - Students who have passed FREB111 and 121 will be allowed to continue with FREN211, 221. - d) Credits can not be obtained for both FREN111 and FREB111, neither for both FREN121 and FREB121